-This report summarises the AML/CFT measures in place as at the date of the on-site visit.
-It analyses the level of compliance with the FATF 40 Recommendations and the level of effectiveness of the AML/CFT system, and recommends how the system could be strengthened.
+This report summarises the anti-money laundering / countering the financing of terrorism / countering proliferation financing AML/CFT/CPF measures in place as at the date of the on-site visit.
+It analyses the level of compliance with the FATF 40 Recommendations and the level of effectiveness of the AML/CFT/CPF system and recommends how the system could be strengthened.

-This evaluation was based on the 2012 FATF Recommendations, and was prepared using the 2013 Methodology.
+This evaluation was based on the 2012 FATF Recommendations (as updated from time to time) and was prepared using the 2022 Methodology.
 The evaluation was based on information provided by the country, and information obtained by the evaluation team during its on-site visit to the country from [dates].

-The evaluation was conducted by an assessment team consisting of: [list names and agencies of examiners and their role e.g. legal expert] with the support from the FATF Secretariat of [list names from the FATF Secretariat].
-The report was reviewed by [list names of reviewers].
+The evaluation was conducted by an assessment team consisting of:

+- [list names, agencies and countries of examiners and their role e.g. legal expert] - with the support from the FATF Secretariat of [list names from the FATF Secretariat].

+The report was reviewed by [list names and countries or organisations of reviewers].

-[Country] previously underwent a FATF Mutual Evaluation in [year], conducted according to the 2004 FATF Methodology.
-The [date] evaluation [and [date] follow-up report] has been published and is available at [web address].
+[Country] previously underwent a Mutual Evaluation in [year], conducted according to the 2013 FATF Methodology.
+The [date] evaluation [and [date] follow-up report(s)] has [have] been published and is [are] available at [web address].

-That Mutual Evaluation concluded that the country was compliant with [...]
-Recommendations; largely compliant with [...]; partially compliant with [...]; and non-compliant with [...].
-[Country] was rated compliant or largely compliant with ... of the 16 Core and Key Recommendations.
+That Mutual Evaluation concluded that the country was compliant (C) with [...]
+Recommendations; largely compliant (LC) with [...]; partially compliant (PC) with [...]; and non-compliant (NC) with [...].
+[Country] was rated C or LC with [...] of the following 5 Recommendations which were triggers for enhanced follow-up during the last round: R.3, 5, 10, 11 and 20).